die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 And one more thing, i've completed the **Holy Grail of Hentai**, **pixiv.net**, with arsefockin' **B A S H**!
 How the fock will i celebrate?

-Now i've added cross channel messagin' and chatroom join functionality, one step closer to discord: bash edition xD
+Now i've added cross channel messagin' and chatroom join functionality, one step closer to be discord: bash edition xD

-**WARNING**: this script used soooooooo many `eval`, **if you include a `rm / -rf` somewhere in the input (includin' from hentai sites), it may really be doin' `rm / -rf`; USE IT AT YOUR OWN FOCKIN' RISK**
+**WARNING**: this script used soooooooo many `eval`, **if you include a `rm / -rf` somewhere in the input (includin' from hentai sites), it may really be doin' `rm / -rf`; USE IT AT YOUR OWN FOCKIN' RISK!!!! **

 Usage: